 - 7 Tips For Protecting Plants From Snow Damage

-Do you have experience with any greenhouse irrigation systems in your own backyard?
-Share your tips and ideas in the comments section below.
+Share your tips and ideas for a custom greenhouse irrigation system in the comments section below.

-This DIY greenhouse sprinkler system is easy to make in only a couple of hours, and requires minimal tools.
+This DIY greenhouse sprinkler system is quick and easy to make, and requires minimal tools.
+Follow these step by step instructions to learn how to build your own.

 Materials